Hiking the Jordan Trail is an incredible experience, even more so if you walk the Dana to Petra trek.

 What to pack and what to wear for the Jordan Trail

-Kuhl cotton shirts are light, colorful and comfortable.
-I would take a thermal t-shirt too, which helps keep the body temperature even when sweaty.
-Hiking socks are necessary: with all the walking, keeping the feet comfortable and having that extra padding is important.
-Finally, a wind and rain proof jacket and a light sweater (it does get chilly at night) and a hat against the sun and heat are a must.
+- a wind and rain proof jacket and a light sweater (it does get chilly at night) and a hat against the sun and heat are a must.

 Final tips for hiking the Jordan Trail

-What I do mean, is to plan to hike the Jordan Trail in a small group of friends, for companionship, and to have someone to talk to and entertain each other, and to support one another during the hardest bits.
+Plan to hike the Jordan Trail in a small group of friends, for companionship, and to have someone to talk to and entertain each other, and to support one another during the hardest bits.

 Have you hiked the Jordan Trail?
 What was your experience?